Unobtainiumrock/Responsive-Portfolio/README.md

-# Basic-portfolio
+# Repsonsive-Portfolio

-This is a basic portfolio using
+This is a responsive portfolio that will react to various user actions such as mouse hovers, mouse clicks, etc.
+This was accomplished without handling the event object or using Jquery.
+Its solely done using CSS effects.

 ## Getting Started